GWC-DCMB/curriculum-notebooks/paper/paper.md

 Each lesson builds on those before it, beginning with relevant content reminders from the previous lessons and ending with a concise summary of the skills presented within.
-Throughout our program the students also simultaneously work on a data science project on a topic of interest using a real world dataset of their choosing.
+Throughout our program, the students also simultaneously work on a data science project on a topic of interest using a real world dataset of their choosing.
-Through this Capstone Project, learners gain practical experience with each skill as they learn it in the lessons including importing and cleaning data, data visualization and basic statistical analyses.
+Through this Capstone Project, learners gain practical experience with each skill as they learn it in the lessons; including importing and cleaning data, data visualization, and basic statistical analyses.

 ## Instructional Design